code-Kartik-Rathore/ds-simulator/README.md

 - **Infix to Postfix Conversion**: Expression conversion using stacks
 - **Message Queue System**: Producer-consumer queue simulation
 - **Polynomial Multiplication**: Using linked list representation
+- **Huffman Coding**: Encoding and decoding messages using a Huffman tree
+- **Dijkstra's Algorithm**: Finding the shortest path between nodes in a graph

 ## Tech Stack